djibe/Android-tutorials/README.md

 - Install OpenGApps
 - Get root access

+---

 ## Samsung Galaxy S2 i9100 or 9100p

 You can upgrade your Galaxy S2 from any version to Android 7.1 Nougat / LineageOS 14.1.

 Tutorial is here (111.600+ views) : <https://forum.xda-developers.com/galaxy-s2/help/guide-tutorial-samsung-galaxy-s2-i9100-t3538601>

-What you will learn :
+What you will learn:

 - Flash your phone without a PC, Odin or Samsung's download mode, just from recovery
 - Repartition your internal memory with Lanchon Repit to have bigger partitions